 2013

-Beall Center for Art + Technology, University of California-Irvine, Sight and Sound, (Wappen Field)
+Beall Center for Art + Technology, UC Irvine, Sight & Sound, Wappen Field

 Wave Hill, Tandem Pursuits: Armor & Ichthyology, New York